Serving Western North Carolina Since 1994 Get A confidential Consultation

 Understanding the Difference Between Embezzlement and Larceny

 Embezzlement allegations are often confusing, as the charges often overlap with larceny.
 The most important difference to understand is that embezzlement is a crime of misappropriation.
 It involves taking or depriving a party of the assets that are rightfully theirs, but that was at some point put in your control.
-For example, if an employee at a Shelby car dealership was given control of a company purchasing account, and then diverted some of the funds to their own bank account, they could be charged with embezzlement.

 This is distinct from a larceny charge, as larceny occurs when a person takes money or property without ever being allowed access to it.
 The two similar crimes can become intertwined in cases involving allegations of felony larceny by an employee, where the employee is alleged to have taken property that they were never given access to or authority to use.